 Overconfidence bias exists in experts and newbies alike.
 If you think experts estimate with a high degree of accuracy, the cases below will illustrate how vulnerable the experts are to overconfidence.
-Some massive errors committed by the experts will make your jaw drop.
+Here are some real stories of overconfidence by the experts that will make your jaw drop.

 The Sydney Opera House stands tall and beautiful.
 The beauty of the structure garners eyeballs from all around the world.
 The people behind the construction must have had a ton of experience.

 The Opera house was estimated to complete in 4 years with a cost of AUS $7 million.
 Guess how long the construction took and how much did it cost?
 Take a wild guess.